 The Pre-Owned Assets rules may apply where an individual successfully removes an asset, usually property, from their estate for inheritance tax purposes but is able to continue to use the asset or benefit from it.
-If you live in the London area we, at Tish Press & Company, can provide taxation advice to help you not get unintentionally caught by this complex anti-avoidance legislation.
+If you live in the Shenfield area we, at Tish Press & Company, can provide taxation advice to help you not get unintentionally caught by this complex anti-avoidance legislation.

 Inheritance tax (IHT) was introduced over approximately 30 years ago and broadly charges to tax certain lifetime gifts of capital and estates on death.